Adv-R-Programming/Adv-R-Reader/content/class_worksheets/15_pdf_data/_index.en.md

 fostering agencies have performed in the past.

 The governmental agency that oversees this process, Ofsted, regularly published reports on these providers to the public online.
-However, that was the only format this information was available in.
-Step one was building a web scraper to download all of the reports and attach relevant metadata.
-The next step was scraping the contents.
+However, they were only available in PDF format.
+To make this data useful, step one was building a web scraper to download all of the reports and attach relevant metadata.
+The next step was scraping the contents from the PDFs.
 The last step was using that raw data for further analyses.
-Today we’re going to work on that second step together.
+Today we’re going to work on that second PDF extraction step together.

-I’ve provided a real report PDF at the following link.
+I’ve provided a *real report PDF* at the following link.
 Please download the file and place it in the `data` directory of your current project.

 [Download the PDF Report Here.][]